 - Place the probes on the defrost heater’s terminals and test for continuity.

 - You should see a reading between zero and infinity.
 Any other reading will show that your defrost heater needs replacing.

-Is your refrigerator running constantly?
-Then you may have a problem with the defrost termination thermostat.
-If it is failing to work properly, then it will not detect the temperature of the coils accurately.
-This could cause the defrost heater to stay on although the coils have finished defrosting.
+If the defrost termination thermostat is not working correctly, then it will not detect the temperature of the coils accurately.
+This could cause the defrost heater to stay on, although the coils have finished defrosting.
 This would keep the refrigerator running.

 What should you do if you think that your defrost termination thermostat is faulty?
 Conduct a multimeter test for continuity.
 If it does not show continuity, replace the thermostat.

 #5 Damaged Refrigerator Door Gaskets

 Door gaskets are the seals that run around the refrigerator.
 These seals help to keep warmth and moisture out of the fridge so that it can maintain its temperature.